-Two years later, Chrysler stylists added a black grille to the Signet 200, the new sport-style version of the Valiant, and the new Dodge Polara 500.
+Two years later, Chrysler stylists added black grilles to the Signet 200, the new sport-style version of the Valiant, and the new Dodge Polara 500.
 The 1962 Corvette sported a new black anodized aluminium grill, and Pontiac introduced the Grand Prix, a sporting version of their Catalina.
 Along with a variety of performance and trim modifications, the G/P featured a pair of blacked-out front grilles.
 In the autumn of ’62, a new sport version of the Pontiac Tempest; the Le Mans, was introduced.
 It too received the black grill treatment.

 In 1963, as a number of rallyists began experimenting with glare-reducing black-painted windscreen wipers and bonnets/hoods, the Ford Consul Cortina developed by Lotus made its debut, with a black-painted grille to differentiate it from standard Cortinas.

 General Motors began embellishing more performance offerings with touches of black paint.
 Chevrolet bestowed the 1965 Chevelle Malibu SS with a black front grille and black-accented rear cove trim, and added a black trim strip across the stern of the Impala SS.